 In the 1980s and 1970s, Sylvia held a number of senior policy and program management positions in the Victorian and Commonwealth Public Services in Melbourne, Canberra and Sydney.

 Marilyn King is the cofounder and president W.O.W!
-(Willing Older Workers Incorporated) and passionate advocate and activist for mature aged unemployed people in her local area.
-She runs a weekly free food program to help ease the strain on their budgets, negotiates on their behalf with government agencies, banks and finance companies and organises social events.
+(Willing Older Workers Incorporated) and passionate advocate and activist for mature aged unemployed people in across Melbourne.
+She runs a fortnightly food program to help ease the strain on their budgets, negotiates on their behalf with government agencies, banks and finance companies and organizes social events.

 Marilyn is also a writer, performance poet, creative writing instructor, meditation and relaxation facilitator and chemical sensitivity advisor.

 She is a member of various committees and advisories groups including: Disability Advisory Committee (DAC) for the City of Maribyrnong (Volunteer position), Fair Go For Pensioners (FGFP) Steering Committee, Enhancing Job Services for Older Australians Advisory Group (Brotherhood of St Laurence) and HealthWest Community Advisory Group.